 2.4.
-Network settings on the receiving host
+Network settings on the host computer

-The lidar does not have a power switch.
+The lidar has no power switch.
 It starts transmitting data when both of these conditions are met:

 - The lidar is connected to power. - The lidar is connected to a host computer via Ethernet.